google-site-verification: google57b9e0c1d3786067.html

 Ethical Considerations

-Using AI in court pleadings raises important ethical questions.
+Using artificial intelligence in court pleadings raises important ethical questions.
 Legal professionals have a responsibility to maintain the legal system's integrity.
-If an AI tool produces an hallucination reference errors in a pleading, it raises issues around liability and subject to possible sanctions.
+If an artificial intelligence tool produces an hallucination reference errors in a pleading, it raises issues around liability and subject to possible sanctions.

 For example, an erroneous pleading could lead to a client's case being dismissed or a criminal defendant to be found not guilty.
 In a recent case, The Guardian reported on 30 May 2025 that a Utah Court of Appeals Court sanctioned a lawyer for referencing a nonexistent Court case after it was discovered he used ChatGPT.

-Additionally, attorneys must be proactive in addressing AI hallucination bias by utilizing varied datasets for training AI systems and conducting verification of information to ensure AI outputs do not reflect any form of discrimination.
+Additionally, attorneys must be proactive in addressing artificial intelligence hallucination bias by utilizing varied datasets for training artificial intelligence systems and conducting verification of information to ensure AI outputs do not reflect any form of discrimination.

 In 2023, MIT Management addressed AI hallucinations and pointed out that, in Mata v.
 Avianca, Inc., Case Number 1:2022cv01461-Document 54 (S.D.N.Y.
 2023), a New York attorney used ChatGPT for his legal research in a client's personal injury case.
 The presiding Federal Judge noticed that the attorney's opinion contained nonexistent internal citations and quotes.
 To boot, the chatbot stipulated that the citations and quotes were available in major legal databases (Weiser, 2023).